GauravDhuri/missingskill-learning/linux/linux.md

 ## <span class="header2">Why use Linux ?</span>

-Until a few years ago, Linux was used mainly for servers and was not considered sutiable for desktops.
+Until a few years ago, Linux was used mainly for servers and was not considered suitable for desktops.
 But it's user-interface and ease of use has been steadily improving over the past few years.
 And Now, there are many reasons why Linux should be preferred over other software such as Windows or Mac.
 Given below are few of the reasons why.

 * <span class="list">Simplified Update for all Software</span>